 What are the global perspectives on a marketing career?

-Choosing the right concentration within an online marketing degree in the Northeast involves understanding your career goals and current industry trends.
-Common concentrations include digital marketing, analytics, social media, and content strategy.
-The U.S. Bureau of Labor Statistics notes a growing demand for digital marketing specialists, especially in metropolitan Northeast areas like New York and Boston.
+Choosing the right concentration within an online marketing degree program in the Northeast involves assessing your career goals and local industry demands.
+Popular concentrations include digital marketing, social media, analytics, and branding.

 See What Experts Have To Say About Studying Marketing